The Best of Beautiful Tahiti Discover Your Hidden Paradise

 Sun and Bug Protection

 The tropical sun here is strong, even on cloudy days.
-Reef-safe sunscreen is essential to protect both your skin and the marine environment.
+Reef-safe sunscreen is essential, as it protects both your skin and the marine environment.
 You may also encounter mosquitoes and tiny sand flies known locally as “no-no,” especially near black sand beaches, so insect repellent is a must.

 How to Get Around Tahiti Without Missing the Best Spots